chromium/chromium/docs/how_cc_works.md

 It's neither "the" chrome compositor (of course we have many), nor a compositor at all any more. danakj suggests "content collator" as an alternative name.

-cc is embedded via ui/compositor or Android code in the browser process, as well as ui/compositor in mus utility processes.
+cc is embedded via ui/compositor or Android code in the browser process.
 It is also embedded in the renderer process via Blink / RenderWidget. cc is responsible for taking painted inputs from its embedder, figuring out where and if they appear on screen, rasterizing and decoding and animating images from the painted input into gpu textures, and finally forwarding those textures on to the display compositor in the form of a compositor frame. cc also handles input forwarded from the browser process to handle pinch and scroll gestures responsively without involving Blink.